Red and Black Column: May Days

-Following the outbreak of the May Days, on 5 May 1937, between 1,500 and 2,000 militiamen of the former Red and Black Column and the POUM abandoned the front line in Uesca and attempted to go to Barcelona.
+Following the outbreak of the May Days, on 5 May 1937, between 1,500 and 2,000 militiamen of the former Red and Black Column and the POUM abandoned the front line in Huesca and attempted to go to Barcelona.
 They left some of their forces distributed along the front, in order to assure its defence against the Nationalists.
 Juan Manuel Molina was alerted to the movements when the 127th Mixed Brigade, led by Máximo Franco, passed through Monzón carrying artillery cannons and machine guns.
 On their way, they were intercepted by the Spanish Republican Air Force and detained in Lleida.
 Franco then met with CNT members from Binéfar and was put on the phone to Molina, who assured him that the anarchists had enough forces in Barcelona to beat the communists.
 The meeting with the CNT officials convinced most of the Red and Black columnists to return to the front.
 40 members of the column continued on to Barcelona, where they captured the Ronda de Sant Pau.
 But following appeals from the leadership of the CNT, they eventually abandoned the barricades.